folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

-columnManagerProps | Applies additional props for the internal `<ColumnManager>` | As for [`<ColumnManager>`](https://github.com/folio-org/stripes-smart-components/blob/master/lib/ColumnManager/readme.md) columnWidths | object whose names are field captions | As for [`<MultiColumnList>`](https://github.com/folio-org/stripes-components/blob/master/lib/MultiColumnList/readme.md) columnMapping | object whose names are field captions | As for [`<MultiColumnList>`](https://github.com/folio-org/stripes-components/blob/master/lib/MultiColumnList/readme.md) resultsFormatter | object mapping field-names to functions | As for [`<MultiColumnList>`](https://github.com/folio-org/stripes-components/blob/master/lib/MultiColumnList/readme.md) onSelectRow | func | Optional function to override the default action when selecting a row (which displays the full record).
+columnManagerProps | Applies additional props for the internal `<ColumnManager>` | As for [`<ColumnManager>`](https://github.com/folio-org/stripes-smart-components/blob/master/lib/ColumnManager/readme.md) columnWidths | object whose names are field captions | As for [`<MultiColumnList>`](https://github.com/folio-org/stripes-components/blob/master/lib/MultiColumnList/readme.md) columnMapping | object whose names are field captions | As for [`<MultiColumnList>`](https://github.com/folio-org/stripes-components/blob/master/lib/MultiColumnList/readme.md) resultRowFormatter | object mapping field-names to functions | As for [`<MultiColumnList>`](https://github.com/folio-org/stripes-components/blob/master/lib/MultiColumnList/readme.md) resultRowIsSelected | func | function returning a boolean to determine whether or not an item in the results should have the 'selected' CSS style applied.
+A default `isMatch` function is supplied. onSelectRow | func | Optional function to override the default action when selecting a row (which displays the full record).
 May be used, for example, when running one module embedded in another, as when ui-checkin embeds an instance of ui-users to select the user for whom items are being checked out. massageNewRecord | func | If provided, this function is passed newly submitted records and may massage them in whatever way it wishes before they are persisted to the back-end.
 May be used to perform lookups, expand abbreviations, etc. onCreate | func | A function which is passed the (possibly massaged) record, and must persist it to the back-end.
 In most cases this will be a one-liner, but some modules (e.g. ui-users) have more complex requirements.